levanroinishvili/functional-js/README.md

 These snippets were created specifically for [IliaUni](https://iliauni.edu.ge/) programming club [presentation](https://iliauni.edu.ge/en/iliauni/AcademicDepartments/bte/siaxleebi-273/programming-club-of-computing-center-at-iliaunifunctional-programming-in-javascript.page).

+These snippets do not require any framework, complication, or any dependencies not included.

+## Dependencies

+To demonstrate how Functional Style is used with Reactive Programming, I initially decided to mock some of the basic behaviours of Microsoft's Reactive Extensions library.
+These mocks are still available in this repo and could be used for demonstration.
+However, I later decided to include the actual Reactive Extensions from Microsoft, in case we need more functionality during the presentation.
+Microsoft's library should be automatically loaded in the brower, once the included html file is opened.

 ## The Plan

 We will briefly look at some of the basic ideas in [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming).